getwurl/wurl/README.md

 ### [binaries][binaries]

 All tagged releases on GitHub have compiled binaries attached to them.
+See the [releases page][binaries] for the download links for your system.

 ### [docker][docker]